-Problems are unavoidable in every aquaponics system, and failure to solve these problems could result to losing the plants and fish that you've nurtured for weeks.
+Problems are unavoidable in every aquaponics system, and failure to solve these problems could cause losing the plants and fish that you've nurtured for weeks.
 This could also leave a disappointing feeling of losing the time, efforts and money spent in setting up an aquaponics system.
 That is why it is important to know the most common aquaponics problems and how to deal with it.

-Depending on the types of problems that an aquaponic farmer may encounter, surely there are different solutions available.
+Depending on the problems that an aquaponic farmer may encounter, surely there are different solutions available.
 Some problems may be quite simple to fix, while some may be more complex.
 Let's dive in and discuss these problems that others have faced in their aquaponics system.

 1. Plants Are Dying

-- Insufficient water and oxygen:What you need to do is check to make sure that your plants are getting plenty of water and oxygen.
+- Insufficient water and oxygen:What you need to do is make sure that your plants are getting plenty of water and oxygen.
 To do this, you need to check the roots to see if they are healthy.

-- pH levels: Plants, fish, and bacteria are the three main elements that must be considered in checking your system's pH level.
+- pH levels: Plants, fish, and bacteria are the three major elements that must be considered in checking your system's pH level.
 Each one of these elements prefers a slightly different range of pH, so it is important to keep your system in the ideal pH range.
 Fish and bacteria prefer a slightly alkaline environment, while plants prefer a more acidic environment.
 So, the ideal range for most aquaponics systems is a pH of 6.5 to 7.0.

 - Bugs/Pests:Bugs can harm or kill your plants, so check your plants leaves for any signs of pests.